mauvehed/hack-doom/docs/Gameplay.md

 Hackdoors are special doors that are only able to be opened by Control.
 There is only one per Area and it is unlocked via Core challenges.

 ## Hackswitch ##
 Hackswitches are special switches that are only able to be activated by Marines.
 There is only one per Area and it unlocks the next Area's Core challenges.
+When one is activated, it begins spawning an enemy type through the Area's spawners.

 ## PowerUp ##
 PowerUps are powerful items spawned by the server.
 They are dropped into the game via one-time use PowerUp Spawners.
 Available PowerUps include: